Swadesh13/gestures-dataset-blog/index.md

 Model optimization begins.
 With the same data, I changed the layers and certain hyperparameters such as layer arrangement, and number of layers.
 There is a lot of overfitting.
 The validation accuracy does't change much from 70-71%.
 I also wrote code to show in which areas the model predicts that there is a gesture.
 Currently, searching for some previous works on this area to gain more insights.

+### Week 7 (18 - 24 July, 2021 )

+`Conv3D` layers in a VGG-like architecture seemed to give the best results at accuracy and precision of 72%, but there is a large overfitting.